InstallerLegacy/virtualhub.eu.org/docs/1970s/1972/nova-rdos/wh/index.md

 When prompted `Filename? `, type the name of the type of RDOS you want to run.
 For example, for NRDOS, type `NRDOS` and press enter.

+When asked for date, enter it in `MM/DD/YY` format.
+For example, enter `04/13/74`.
+Keep the year in 1970s or 80s, to avoid any issues.
+Similarly, when asked for time, enter it in `HH:MM:SS` format.
+For example, enter `12:55:31`.

 Now you can type `LIST` and press enter.
 It will list all the files available on the disk.

 ![List of files in !
 Nova RDOS](./nova-rdos-wh-3.webp)